NIME-conference/ECO_NIME/video_conferencing.md

 - The German grid carbon footprint is (2018) 0.4690 kgCO2e per kWh [5].
 Use link [5] to find the footprint of most countries.
 - One hour of video conferencing, then, is between 0.0018 and 0.0091 kgCO2e per hour of video conferencing.

-Based on these numbers, a rough calculation of the relationship between virtual and physical attendance for one person from Berlin for next years NIME in Shanghai:
+Based on these numbers, a rough calculation of the relationship between virtual and physical attendance for one person from Berlin for NIME 2021 in Shanghai:

-8 hours a day for four days (8 * 4 * 0.0091): 0.292 kg of CO2e.
+> 8 hours a day for four days (8 * 4 * 0.0091): 0.292 kg of CO2e.
 In comparison, a Flight from Berlin to Shanghai: 2.53 tonnes of CO2

-**Video call sustainability parameters:**
+### Video call sustainability parameters

-- Self-hosting: By self-hosting the conference tools for NIME, we can choose a green provider rather than relying on servers beyond our control.
+**Self-hosting:** By self-hosting the conference tools for NIME, we can choose a green provider rather than relying on servers beyond our control.

 - Jitsi: https://meet.jit.si/.
 Jitsi offers self-hosting.
 Environmental statement for 8x8 (the company owning Jitis) here: https://investors.8x8.com/corporate-responsibility/environment-policy/default.aspx
 [3] raises ethical concerns regarding excessive enumerations of executives.